Blockchain meaning

 Author: Elena Bozhkova

-a database shared across a network of computers, often associated with cryptocurrencies like Bitcoin
+A database shared across a network of computers, often associated with cryptocurrencies like Bitcoin

 What does blockchain mean?